dafyddcrosby/docs.daveops.net/books/automatic_quantum_computer_programming_by_lee_spector.md

----
-title: Automatic Quantum Computer Programming by Lee Spector
+# Automatic Quantum Computer Programming by Lee Spector
----

 When we get to the point of storing bits in things the size of atoms, we're dealing with quantum mechanical effects.